nushell/nu_scripts/modules/background_task/README.md

 ### How can I reuse custom commands in a background task?

-You can define these commands in a seperate module, like so:
+You can define these commands in a separate module, like so:

 ```nu
 # --- in foo.nu ---